kokoko3k/koko-aio-slang/docs-ng.md

         1: Avoid drawing scanlines gaps at all.
         2: Use scanlines, but don't interlace them (bad for 1080p and low resolutions)

-    Interlaced scanlines brighness push
+    Interlaced brighness push
         When emulating interlaced scanlines (see above modes: -1, -2, 0), the resulting brightness is usually diminished.
+        This is due to the latency some panels have when changing open/close state.
-        *Lowering* this parameter will compensate that.
-        Values around 0.8 to 0.95 usually work good.
+        *Lowering* this parameter compensates that and usually Values around 0.8 to 0.95 usually work good, for affected monitors.
+        On low latency panels such as OLEDs, microleds, this is not an issue, so you should keep it to 1.0, possibly locking its value too in config-user.txt

     Scanlines flicker (0=off,1=on,2=if Hi-res):
         This setting emulates the flickering issues present on crt interlaced screens where the brighter lines flickers when they are near dark ones.